 We may not have ever been told so directly, but we can hardly be expected to believe that Snape and Lily did not take NEWT-Level Potions together.
 Regardless of whether the Gryffs and Slyths had been paired at OWL level or not.

-At the same time, I could not really imagine any compelling reason for any of the Marauders to have done so.
-Lupin admits he isn’t good enough at Potions to have qualified, Peter is too lazy to volunteer for extra class work (although he is quite competent at Potions), and James and Sirius were Transfiguration and Charms whizzes, but were not bucking to get into any professional field that required a Potions NEWT, and had no reason to.
+At the same time, I could not really imagine any compelling reason for any of the Marauders to have also done so.
+Lupin admits he isn’t good enough at Potions to have qualified, Peter is too lazy to volunteer for extra class work (although he appears to be quite competent at Potions), and James and Sirius were Transfiguration and Charms whizzes, but were not bucking to get into any professional field that required a Potions NEWT, and had no reason to.
 They probably didn’t much admire Slughorn, either.
 Most of Sluggy’s pets were exactly the people that Sirius most despised, and James would have stuck with Sirius in a show of solidarity, even if it did mean he had one less opportunity to mend fences with Lily.

 And on Slughorn’s end of the equation, we never once heard him even mention James Potter’s name.
 It certainly doesn’t sound like he knew him well.
+Or considered him memorable.

 Consequently, if any sort of interaction between Snape and Lily took place, it would have been off the Marauder’s radar in NEWT-Level Potions class.